-After the CrossFire is enable, it means that the CrossFire is set up successfully, you can see that the CrossFire has now started.
+After CrossFire is enabled successfully, you will be able to see that CrossFire has started.

 SATA RAID SETUP

 Creating and deleting RAID sets is a function found in the RAID utility.
 During bootup, the following message will appear, pausing for a few seconds to allow the user to enter the RAID utility: